mduez/mduez.github.io/docs/Teaching/index.md

 [A letter]({% link Teaching/for-graduate-students.md %}) for upper undergraduates and graduate students on the purpose of graduate education.

+[A disputed question]({% link Teaching/why-religious-ed.md %}) on whether Christians should continue catechesis all the way to middle school.

 Classes I have taught:

 WSU